-Apple unveiled the latest version of its mobile Operating System, iOS 14 yesterday at the WWDC keynote. iOS 14 adds some major updates and features to iOS that users had been asking for a long time.
-While the majority of the changes are with regards to visual elements, there are some under the hood changes and newly added features with the core idea of providing a more convenient experience to the user.
+Apple unveiled the latest version of its mobile Operating System, iOS 14 yesterday at the WWDC keynote. iOS 14 adds some major updates and features that iOS users have been asking for a long time.
+While most of the changes are regarding visual elements, there are some under-the-hood changes and newly added features with the core idea of providing a more convenient experience to the user.
 While the overhaul is not as big as that of macOS Big Sur, iOS 14 looks promising and aims to increase productivity.
 Let’s go over all the new features and changes introduced in iOS 14 and give you a brief overview of how they work.

 iOS 14 Features